Eyelid surgery

 Eyelid Surgery Consultation with Dr Choroomi

-The eyes may be the facial feature that best identifies us, maintaining their natural shape and ‘personality’ is of utmost importance.
 Dr Choroomi appreciates your unique facial anatomy, therefor surgical treatment must be individually customized for each patient.
+During all cosmetic consultations all patients will undergo psychological screening and we may refer you to a psychologist.
 During your initial consultation for eyelid surgery, Dr Choroomi will:

 How is Eyelid Surgery performed?

 Lower Eyelid Blepharoplasty is performed through what is called the transconjunctival approach.
 This surgical approach involves placing an incision inside the lining of the lower eyelid, leaving no visible signs of scarring.
 The bulging fat behind the muscle is either removed or repositioned onto the cheek to smooth the contour irregularity that has caused a lower lid ‘bag’.
-If necessary, excess skin will be removed from the lower eyelid and a tightening stich, called canthopexy, is placed meticulously along the lash line to hide all signs an operation has occurred.
+If necessary, excess skin will be removed from the lower eyelid and a tightening stitch, called canthopexy, is placed along the lash line.

 Recovery After Eyelid Surgery